BlogMarketing

 • Mailchimp: 100,000 contacts costs ~$385/month

-Monthly senders with big lists save 66% with per-email pricing.
+Monthly senders with big lists are exactly who per-email pricing is built for.

 The breakeven calculation